 Q: What type of documentation do you need showing my CPA/CA/CMA/JD?

 A: You can provide the official credential, a copy of the same, or a printout from a state Board of Accountancy that includes identifying information as well as license status.

 Note: Answers to most of your questions about the Accounting Waiver Prep Course can be found here.

 Q: How do I sign-up for the Accounting Waiver Preparatory Course?

-Q: I want to sign up for the ACC Prep Course, but I won't know about my waiver based on academic experience until so close to the sign-up deadline on July 19, 2013.
+Q: I want to sign up for the ACC Prep Course, but I won't know about my waiver based on academic experience until so close to the sign-up deadline.
 Should I sign up now or wait?